The Chainbreakers

 The Chainbreakers (金珠玛米) is a 2017 Chinese Tibet-themed epic film co-written and directed by Yang Rui, and stars Tobgyal, Lobsang Namdak, Wang Ziyi, Yang Xiucuo and Ngawang Rinchen.
 The film was released on December 8, 2017, in China.
-The film picks up the story of the People's Liberation Army (PLA) soldier Hua Shan participated in the peaceful liberation of Tibet and his contradiction of local Tibetan tribal chief, bandit and butler.
+The film picks up the story of the People's Liberation Army (PLA) soldier Hua Shan participated in the annexation of Tibet by the People's Republic of China and his contradiction of local Tibetan tribal chief, bandit and butler.

 Plot

-In the autumn of 1950, the 18th Army of the People's Liberation Army (PLA) march to Chamdo, Tibet from Sichuan, they plan to liberate Tibet and free all the slaves.
+In the autumn of 1950, the 18th Army of the People's Liberation Army (PLA) march to Chamdo, Tibet from Sichuan, they plan to annex Tibet and free all the slaves.